kermitt2/grisp/README.md

 ### More to come

-Next data to be mapped: geonames, geospecies
+We considering generating more KB data to be mapped: geonames, geospecies, etc.

 ## Credits

 Many thanks to David Milne for the Wikipedia XML dump processing.
-The present pre-processing of the Wikipedia data is originally a fork of his project.
+The present pre-processing of the Wikipedia data is originally a fork of a part of his project.

 ## License